Dasharo/docs/docs/unified-test-documentation/dasharo-performance/416-windows-booting-performance-test.md

 1. Proceed with the
    [Generic test setup: OS boot from disk](../../generic-test-setup/#os-boot-from-disk).

-## BWI001.001 Boot Windows 11 from disk after cold-boot
+## BWI001.001 Boot Windows 11 from disk after cold boot

 **Test description**

-This test aims to verify that Windows 11 could be booted from the disk on the DUT after cold-boot.
+This test aims to verify that Windows 11 could be booted from the disk on the DUT after cold boot.
 The test is performed in multiple iterations.

 **Test configuration data**